My Hero Academia: Two Heroes: Plot

-In the present, All Might brings Izuku Midoriya with him to I-Island, a moving floating city island, after getting an invitation from David's daughter, Melissa, to surprise her father.
-After the reunion, David runs a test with All Might and learns about his nearly depleting Quirk, becoming horrified as he believes that All Might will not be able to keep his role as the Symbol of Peace.
-Meanwhile, Melissa shows Midoriya around the island, and they run into Midoriya's classmates from Class 1-A, who were invited to the island for various reasons.
-After enjoying the island's events, Melissa invites them to join a formal party being held with all heroes present.
-Before going to the party, Melissa reveals to Midoriya that she's Quirkless, surprising him, before she gives him a "Full Gauntlet" that allows him to fully use his Quirk without getting hurt.
+In the present, during his summer break, All Might brings Izuku Midoriya with him to I-Island, a floating city island, in response to an invitation from David's daughter, Melissa, to surprise her father.
+During their reunion, David runs a test with All Might and learns that his Quirk is nearly depleted, becoming horrified as he believes that All Might will no longer be able to fulfill his role as the Symbol of Peace.
+Meanwhile, Melissa shows Izuku around the island and unexpectedly encounters Izuku's classmates from Class 1-A, who have all been invited to the island for various reasons.
+After enjoying the island's events, Melissa invites them to a formal party being held with all the Heroes present.
+Prior to the party, Melissa confesses to Izuku that she is Quirkless, a revelation that astonishes him due to him also originally being Quirkless.
+She then presents him with a "Full Gauntlet", a mechanical arm device that enables him to harness the full potential of his Quirk without suffering any harm.

-Meanwhile, Wolfram, a terrorist who had secretly arrived on the island, takes control of the island's security system during the party and threatens to kill its residents.
-He restrains all of the attending heroes, including All Might, and takes David and his assistant, Samuel Abraham, hostage to break into the island's vault.
-Midoriya, Melissa, and the rest of Class 1-A at the party manage to evade the attackers, and they decide to save the hostages by reaching the top of the building and deactivating the security system.
-Discovering their presence, Wolfram deploys forces to stop them, forcing the group to be split up as they deal with the villains and security bots.
-Eventually, Midoriya and Melissa are the only ones left who manage to climb to the top.
+Meanwhile, Wolfram, a terrorist villain who had secretly arrived on the island, takes control of the island's security system during the party and threatens to kill its residents.
+He restrains all of the attending Heroes, including All Might, and takes David and his assistant, Samuel Abraham, hostage to break into the island's vault.
+Izuku, Melissa, and some of Class 1-A at the party manage to evade the attackers, and they decide to save the hostages by reaching the top of the building and deactivating the security system.
+Discovering their presence, Wolfram deploys enemy forces to stop them, forcing the group to be split up as they deal with the Villains and security bots.
+Eventually, Izuku and Melissa are the only ones left who manage to climb to the top.